kubevious/kubevious/README.md

 # What can you do with Kubevious?
 ## Observe
-Kubevious processes Kubernetes cluster configuration and state into several domain-focused views.
-Learn more about Kubevious UI <a href="https://kubevious.io/docs/features/application-centric-ui/" target="_blank">
+Kubevious analyses Kubernetes cluster configuration and state and presents it graphically into multiple domain-focused views.
+You can learn more about Kubevious UI <a href="https://kubevious.io/docs/features/application-centric-ui/" target="_blank">
 here
 </a>.